apioo/fusio-docs/docs/use_cases/create_api_from_database.md

 ## Example

 The provider will create two routes below your `Base-Path`.
-If your `Base-Path` is `/v1/product` for a table called `app_product` with the following schema:
+If your `Base-Path` is i.e. `/v1/product` for a table called `app_product` with the following schema:

 ### Schema